YiLimath/YiLimath.github.io/_pages/agent-system/production-architecture.md

 *Figure: gateways, caching, fallbacks, and evaluation surround the agent core.*

+**In one sentence.** The whole request path — gateway, cache, fallback, observability — decides reliability; the model call is a small part of it.

 ## Problem

 An agent prototype may work in a notebook but fail under load, provider errors,